statico/jsgrids/README.md

-# jsgrids.io
+# jsgrids

-A List of JavaScript Spreadsheets and Data Grid Libraries - https://jsgrids.io/
+A List of JavaScript Spreadsheets and Data Grid Libraries - https://jsgrids.statico.io/

 ## Motivation